 It is with the standards process that we have a short-term problem.
-At the March 2004 Meeting of the Global Grid Forum (GGF), IBM and the Globus Alliance, together with some other companies, presented a proposal for an evolution of OGSI based on a set of new Web Services specifications - WS-ResourceFramework (WSRF) and WS-Notification (WSN) [2].
-Since this GGF meeting in Berlin, there has been the welcome news that these proposals have now been submitted to the OASIS standards organisation for development and standardisation.
+At the March 2004 Meeting of the Global Grid Forum (GGF), IBM and the Globus Alliance, together with some other companies, presented a proposal for an evolution of OGSI based on a set of new Web Services specifications- WS-ResourceFramework (WSRF) and WS-Notification (WSN) [2].
+Since this GGF meeting in Berlin, there has been the welcome news that these proposals have now been submitted to the OASIS standards organization for development and standardization.
 However, the OASIS standards process could take up to 12 months to come to a conclusion.
-Thus, complete, stable and robust implementations of WSRF and WSN cannot be expected until mid 2005 at the earliest.
-Although there is widespread agreement within the Grid community about the long-term wisdom of adopting a Service Oriented Architecture, using Web Services technologies as the basis for building a robust and stable Grid infrastructure, there is a short-term problem with such an approach.
+Thus, complete, stable and robust implementations of WSRF and WSN cannot be expected until mid 2005.
+Although there is widespread agreement within the Grid community about the long-term wisdom of adopting a Service-Oriented Architecture, using Web Services technologies as the basis for building a robust and stable Grid infrastructure, there is a short-term problem with such an approach.
 Web Services are still very much 'work in progress'.
 Unfortunately there are at present many proposed Web Services specifications but very few mature WS standards that have gained general acceptance and are supported with robust tooling.

-To summarize, given that a significant number of the UK e-Science projects will finish before the WSRF and WSN standards are ratified by OASIS, the UK and the OMII need to find a pragmatic, evolutionary way forward.
-This must enable us to capture generic middleware infrastructure components from projects in a form that will allow migration or interoperability with the emerging Web Services standards and the on-going OGSA developments within the OGSA-WG at GGF.
-By developing such an evolutionary roadmap, we hope to minimize the risk to the UK investment in e-Science caused by the slow pace of WS standards development.
+To summarize, given that a significant number of the U.K. e-Science projects will finish before many of the proposed Web Service standards are ratified by OASIS, the U.K. and the OMII need to find a pragmatic, evolutionary way forward.
+This must enable us to capture generic middleware infrastructure components from projects in a form that will allow migration or interoperability with the Web Services standards that emerge and with the ongoing OGSA developments within the OGSA-WG at GGF.
+By developing such an evolutionary roadmap, we hope to minimize the risk to the U.K. investment in e-Science caused by the slow pace of Web Services standards development.
 Most importantly, such a pragmatic approach will provide a mechanism by which we can protect the academic and industrial application community from the inevitable uncertainties and changes in these low-level standards.
-This problem - 'Grids and Web Services' - was the subject of a 'Town Meeting' for the UK e-Science community in April 2004: this paper summarizes the conclusions of that meeting.
-The purpose of this white paper is therefore to present a strategy for the UK e-science community to cope with the very fluid situation with respect to these low-level standards.
+This problem-'Grids and Web Services'-was the subject of a 'Town Meeting' for the U.K. e-Science community in April 2004: this paper summarizes the conclusions of that meeting.
+The purpose of this White Paper is therefore to present a strategy for the U.K. e-Science community to cope with the very fluid situation with respect to these low-level standards.
 The detailed implementation of this strategy will be described in future OMII White Papers.
+It should be emphasized that this is an evolutionary strategy to converge with the results of an ongoing standards process.
+We therefore envisage that this interim approach will only be needed for the next 12 months or so.

-1.3 A UK e-Science Strategy
+1.3.
+A U.K. e-Science strategy